triwav/roku-test-automation/README.md

 -   `funcName: string` the name of the interface function that you want to run
 -   `funcParams?: any[]` an array of params to pass to the function.
--   `allowWithoutArgs?: boolean` if `true` and no `funcParams` are passed, the function will be called without injecting the placeholder `Invalid` argument.

 ```ts
 odc.callFunc({